 1) Spending too little

 I like saving money, and think it’s smart.
-But I’m learning that sometimes thriftiness can become too thrifty.
+However, I’m learning that sometimes thriftiness can go too far.

-I also like Italy’s famous open-air markets.
-A stroll through town, a chance to meet friends, and maybe have a coffee together.
-Can’t beat that, right?
-(Preferably with me finishing my shopping alone!)
+I also enjoy Italy’s famous open-air markets.
+It’s a chance to stroll through town, meet friends, and maybe have a coffee together.
+You can’t beat that, right?
+(Preferably after I’ve finishing my shopping alone!)

-But most market stalls don’t have fitting rooms.
-This means climbing up into their truck — freezing cold in the winter and sweltering hot in the summer.
-And with no or inadequate mirrors, it’s hard to get a good fit.
+However, most market stalls don’t have fitting rooms.
+This means climbing into their truck, which is freezing cold in the winter and sweltering hot in the summer.
+There are no mirrors or inadequate ones, so it’s hard to get a good fit.

-Quality at the markets has also gone downhill.
-They used to carry good quality at great prices.
-But now it’s mostly junk made in China, overpriced and poorly sized.
-And often the prices are not much lower than in the stores.
+The quality of items at the markets has also gone downhill.
+They used to offer high-quality items at great prices.
+Now it’s mostly low-quality goods made in China that are overpriced and poorly sized.
+Often, the prices are not much lower than those in stores.

-The only way to get decent clothes was to shop elsewhere.
+The only way to find decent clothes is to shop elsewhere.
 Now I mostly buy only socks, underwear, and nightgowns at the market.
-Happily, we have two lingerie stands that still carry good, made-in-Italy quality at reasonable prices.
+Happily, we have two lingerie stands that still sell good quality Italian products at reasonable prices.

-Real savings, I’ve learned, means getting your money’s worth.
-Things that don’t fit or that fall apart after a few washes aren’t worth it.
+I’ve learned that real savings means getting your money’s worth.
+Clothes that don’t fit or fall apart after a few washes aren’t worth it.
 No matter how much money we save at the time.

 2) Oversimplifying

-After making a real effort to simplify in recent years, I (unfortunately) realized that I had tried to go too simple with my wardrobe.
+After making a real effort to simplify my life in recent years, I (unfortunately) realized that I had tried to simplify my wardrobe too much.
 Not that my core values have changed.
 I still don’t want a closet full of clothes I’ll never wear.
-I prefer to choose from a few well-fitting, coordinated outfits.
-Rather than the stress of sifting through lots of unsuitable clothes that I don’t really like and that don’t fit me or my lifestyle.
+I prefer choosing from a few well-fitting, coordinated outfits.
+I’d rather avoid the stress of sifting through lots of unsuitable clothes that I don’t really like and that don’t fit me or my lifestyle.

 3) Settling for less

 I’m a big fan of aging gracefully.
-And part of that for me is dressing my age.
-Stylish, age-appropriate clothing helps me feel comfortable and good about myself.
-I would feel silly if I dressed like a teenager.
-But I also don’t want to dress like an 80-year-old when in my 60s!
+For me, that means dressing my age.
+Wearing stylish, age-appropriate clothing makes me feel comfortable and good about myself.
+I would feel silly if I dressing like a teenager.
+Yet, I also don’t want to dress like an 80-year-old when in my 60s!

 Again, the markets didn’t help.
 They mostly cater to very young or elderly women.
-But what about those of us in between?
-Slinky clothes made for super-thin figures don’t work for many of us.
+What about those of us in between?
+Clothes designed for super-thin figures don’t work for many of us.
 Neither do matronly dresses and sturdy oxfords.

-So I ended up settling for stuff I didn’t really like and didn’t want to wear.
-And then I kept shopping, hoping to fill the void or correct the mistakes.
+I ended up settling for things I didn’t like or want to wear.
+Then, I kept shopping, hoping to fill the void or correct my mistakes.

 1. Quality bargains

 Clothing frugality boils down to buying only what you really like and need.
-Shop for bargains, but keep an eye on quality, choosing garments that will hold up well.
+Shop for bargains, but keep an eye on quality and choose garments that will hold up well.
 I used to pat myself on the back for spending so little.
-But by making bad purchases, I ended up shopping more and spending more!
+However, by making poor purchases, I ended up shopping more and spending more!

 2. Simplify but not too much

-When I first started simplifying my wardrobe, I concentrated on limiting my clothes to a certain number.
-And the basic idea was good.
+When I first started simplifying my wardrobe, I focused on reducing the number of clothes I owned.
+The basic idea was good.
 Who really needs 30 shirts?
-(Not that I had that many; I’m not sure how many there were.)
+(Not that I had that many—I’m not sure how many I had.)
 But you get the picture.

 Then I discovered the capsule wardrobe, which helped a lot.
-I’m not sure who invented this, but it’s great!
-By sticking to mostly basic colors (like navy, brown, black, and white) that we mix, match, and layer with a few favorite colors (lots of blues for me), we can keep our wardrobe to a manageable size.
-And have only things that we love to wear, instead of closets full of things that don’t fit, look bad, or that we’re reluctant to wear.
+I’m not sure who invented it, but it’s great!
+By sticking to mostly basic colors, (like navy, brown, black, and white) which we can mix, match, and layer with a few favorite colors—lots of blues for me—we can keep our wardrobe manageable.
+We can have a closet full of clothes we love to wear instead of clothes that don’t fit, look bad, or that we’re reluctant to wear.

-Making a capsule wardrobe helped me organize and better see how much I needed.
-And which things I didn’t really need or that weren’t working.
+Creating a capsule wardrobe helped me organize and see more clearly what I needed.
+It also helped me identify things that I didn’t really need or that weren’t working.

 3. Don’t settle

-Look for fit, quality, and things that work for you and your lifestyle.
-By buying and keeping only those items, you can build a comfortable wardrobe that helps you feel good and spend less in the long run.
-And you can shop and dress with less stress!
+Look for garments that fit well, are of good quality, and work for your lifestyle.
+By buying and keeping only those items, you can build a comfortable wardrobe that makes you feel good and saves you money in the long run.
+You can also shop and dress with less stress!

-So smart clothes shopping?
+So how do shop smart for clothing?
 It’s as easy as 1-2-3!
-Simplify – Quality bargains – and No Settling!
+Simplify, find quality bargains, and don’t settle!
 Happy shopping!